moreati/linesum/README.md

 # Linesum

+'linesum.py` prints a line by line checksum of a file, to help spot changes.

-Have you ever needed to compare two files on two disconnected computers, when your only option is doing by eyeball?
+Have you ever needed to compare two files on disconnected computers, when your only option is doing by eyeball?
 Then read on.

-`linesum.py` is a short script that prints each line of a file, plus a running digest.
-If a line differs between the two files, then that line's digest plus every following digest will also be different.
-This makes it much easier to spot (and correct) than by a purely visual comparison.
+`linesum.py` prints each line of a file, plus a running sha256 digest.
+If a line differs between the two files, then that line's digest plus every following digest will be different.
+This makes it much easier to spot any changes.

 The script just needs Python 2.x or 3.x.
 It's short enough to type out by hand.